MoteneJan/MoteneJan/README.md

 ## 👩🏻‍💻 Favorite Quote:
 "Strive not to be a success, but rather to be of value." – Albert Einstein

-This quote resonates deeply with me as I navigate the world of software engineering, Data Science and technology.
+This quote resonates deeply with me as I navigate the world of Software Engineering, Data Science and Technology.

 ## 📫 Let's Connect🚀:
 I’m always open for collaborations and discussions.
 Feel free to reach out, Looking forward to connecting with you!